gitlabhq/omnibus-gitlab/doc/development/new-services.md

 directory.

 Near the end of the recipe you will want to make a call to the runit service definition to define your recipe.
-In order for this work work you will need to have created a run file in the cookbooks `templates/default` directory.
+In order for this work you will need to have created a run file in the cookbooks `templates/default` directory.
 These filenames start with `sv-` followed by the service name, followed by the runit action name.